 - 8 March 2017, see all updates

-How the Crown Hosting Data Centres framework provides physical datacentre space for services that can't be migrated to the cloud.
+How the Crown Hosting Data Centres framework provides physical datacentre space for public sector organisations.

 The Crown Hosting Data Centres framework is available to all central government departments, arm’s length bodies and the wider public sector.

 Email firstname.lastname@example.org to talk about your datacentre hosting needs.